jimhigson/oboe.js-website/content/api.md

 ---------------

 Oboe.js exposes only one function, `oboe`, which is used to instantiate a new Oboe instance.
-The Oboe instance starts a new HTTP request unless the caller is [managing the stream themselves](#byo-stream).
+Calling this function starts a new HTTP request unless the caller is [managing the stream themselves](#byo-stream).

 ```js